tips

 Apply via the UGE-CE Portal.

 You cannot work remotely in Spain on a tourist visa.
-If you plan to work while in Spain (even for a non-Spanish company), you need the digital nomad visa or another work permit.
+If you plan to work while in Spain, even for a non-Spanish company, you need the digital nomad visa or another work permit.
+Read more about managing your finances in Spain if you're considering an extended stay.

 Some nationalities need a visa even to transit through a Spanish airport without entering the country.
 Check if this applies to you before booking connecting flights through Madrid or Barcelona.

-• + Calculate your 90 days across ALL Schengen countries
+• Calculate your 90 days across all Schengen countries, not just Spain.

-• - Assuming 90 days resets when you leave and re-enter
+• Assuming your 90 days reset when you leave and re-enter.

-• - Forgetting previous trips count toward your 90 days
+• Forgetting that previous trips count toward your 90 days.

 ResourceLink